lucyc166/lucyc166.github.io/_pages/about-me.md

 With perpetually busy immigrant parents, I had to learn to navigate the world by myself -- from sports, to school, to college applications.
 From this process, I've found the power of mentorship: SO many people have shared their time to guide me to get me to where I am today.
 <br>
 Such mentorship was especially useful in the field of computer science.
-My first impression of of the field was that it was dry and isolating.
-However, with support from computer science undergrads and Ph.D students at AI4ALL, I was shown to the engaging and empowering side of coding.
+My first impression of the field was that it was dry and isolating.
+However, with support from computer science undergrads and Ph.D. students at AI4ALL, I was shown to the engaging and empowering side of coding.
 Coming home, I guided my younger brother to code several projects in Python.
 <br>
 Thus in 2019, I was inspired to launch <a href = "https://codefycs.org/">Codefy</a>, an initiative that incorporates mentorship into computer science education while engaging teens and adults in community service.
 So far, our 200+ volunteers have contributed 6000+ hours in teaching and mentoring 2000+ students in computer science.
 We offer classes for all ages and experience levels: multiple levels of Python and Java, Scratch, Web Development, C++, all the way to Machine Learning, Linear Algebra, and Group Theory.
 We also run free coding workshops, hackathons, a research program, and much more, showing students how to leverage programming for social good.
 <br>